dennybaa/st2-docker-testing/README.md

 st2 execution get !YOUR_EXEC_ID!
 ```

-If the above has been well, so than at list api, actionrunner, resultracker connections to mongo and redis are okay.
+If the above has been well, so then at least api, actionrunner, resultracker connections to mongo and redis are okay.

 ### Result